Skip to content

 Types

-Appwrite provides four different relationship types to enforce different associative rules between documents.
+Appwrite provides four different relationship types to enforce different associative rules between rows.

 TypeDescription